swirlai/swirl-search/docs/RAG-Guide.md

 # Retrieval Augmented Generation (RAG) Configuration - Community Edition

 {: .warning }
-This version applies to the Community Edition of SWIRL!
+This document applies only to the SWIRL AI Connect, Community Edition.
+[Switch to the AI Connect, Enterprise Edition guide](AI-Connect.html)

 SWIRL supports Real Time [Retrieval Augmented Generation (RAG)](index.md#what-is-retrieval-augmented-generation-rag-does-swirl-support-it) out of the box, using result snippets and/or the full text of fetched result pages.